AndrewJByrne/GoodAsOldPhones-Swift/SoupToBits-notes.md

 * Tab Bar Controller
 * Relationship Segue
 * Build and Run = CMD + R
+* Using an alert controller to pop up a message to the user
+* String Interpolation

  New icons for tab bar found on [GitHub](https://github.com/codeschool/AppEvolutionWithSwiftDemo/tree/master/Image%20Files)

+Swift has a cool feature called string interpolation which allows you to use a variable directly inside another string.
+Syntax is `\(Your variable goes here)`